Overview

 Note that all prices here are based on annual billing, and they don’t seem to offer any plans that bill monthly.

-• Professional, $49/mo — 1 user can manage 10 social media accounts.
+- Professional, $49/mo — 1 user can manage 10 social media accounts.
 Unlimited post scheduling, plus a centralized inbox for incoming and outgoing direct messages through all channels.
 Includes basic analytics, and ability to boost posts (up to $500/mo in ad spend).

-• Team, $129/mo — 3 users; 20 social media accounts; unlimited post scheduling; centralized inbox; 1 custom branded and trackable URL; up to $2k/mo boosted ad spend; customizable reports; team assignments.
+- Team, $129/mo — 3 users; 20 social media accounts; unlimited post scheduling; centralized inbox; 1 custom branded and trackable URL; up to $2k/mo boosted ad spend; customizable reports; team assignments.

-• Business, $739/mo — All of the above for 5 users and 35 social media accounts, plus: 5 custom branded and trackable URLs; content library; campaign planning, tagging and reporting; unlimited boosted ad spend; messaging tagging (for analytics); 24/7 priority support; 60 minute, 1-on-1 training session.
-Add-on options: Unlimited users, paid and organic ROI reporting, social listening
+- Business, $739/mo — All of the above for 5 users and 35 social media accounts, plus: 5 custom branded and trackable URLs; content library; campaign planning, tagging and reporting; unlimited boosted ad spend; messaging tagging (for analytics); 24/7 priority support; 60 minute, 1-on-1 training session.
+Add-on options: Unlimited users, paid and organic ROI reporting, social listening.

-• Enterprise, $Custom/mo — All of the above for 5 or more users and 50 or more social media accounts, plus: 5 or more custom URLs, paid ad campaign management; team productivity reporting; automated team assignments and messaging tagging; live training for entire team; quarterly business review.
+- Enterprise, $Custom/mo — All of the above for 5 or more users and 50 or more social media accounts, plus: 5 or more custom URLs, paid ad campaign management; team productivity reporting; automated team assignments and messaging tagging; live training for the entire team; quarterly business review.
 Add-on options: same as above, plus single sign on function, employee advocacy; social selling.

 The Details